 PreK-Grade 12 Curriculum

 The Diversity Program is integrated across the PreK-Grade 12 curriculum.
-Age-appropriate texts are carefully selected from different global, cultural, religious, gender and socioeconomic perspectives to engender awareness and class conversations.
-Global Education Program and Service Learning Program.
+Age-appropriate texts are carefully selected from different global, cultural, religious, gender, and socioeconomic perspectives to engender awareness and class conversations.

 To build upon the curriculum, there are additional initiatives:

-- Across multiple-divisions, we celebrate: Multicultural Fair, Multi-Cultural BBQ, and the Mix-It-Up Lunch.
+- Across multiple-divisions, we celebrate: Multi-Cultural Fair and the Mix-It-Up Lunch.

 - In Lower School, we build upon the theme of identity.
 Through developmentally appropriate classroom activities, students share “Who Am I?” and “What makes me unique?”